 In the short, six-hour day, the sunlight fades by mid-afternoon in the sitting room where Silvia is trimming the Christmas tree.
 Beautiful and majestic, it stands over twelve-feet high.
 Starting from the top, she fastens the white candles in their fluted tin holders to the branches, deftly arranging each clip to keep them upright.
 Shiny red apples weigh heavy on thick branches before she hangs each delicate silver bulb and tinkling bell.
 Stepping across the room, Silvia critically admires her work before making small adjustments.
 It has taken her hours to trim the tree, but the “nicety of execution”, allows her to enjoy the process.

 Purchasing the tree was the task of Silvia’s father, Juhan.
-Each year he would take the children by horse drawn sleigh, the jingle of harness bells enlivening the frigid air.
-From one sales stand to the next they would walk through the rows of trees, undecided.
+Each year he would take the children by horse-drawn sleigh, the jingle of harness bells enlivening the frigid air.
+From one sale stand to the next they would walk through the rows of trees, undecided.
 Juhan claiming, as he did every season, that the tree “was the most difficult purchase of the year.”
 He liked to say, “it took much less energy and care to buy a million’s worth of goods for his firm than this one Christmas tree for five crowns.”
 Finally, with frozen fingers and toes, everyone had agreed on the perfect tree.

 Silvia opens the box of silver icicles, polishing any strands for tarnish before draping them over the branches.
 One by one they dance like sprites in the cool breeze from the open window, until every branch of the tree shimmers.